 Taking a detour from the previous books, Unraveling Him has some action-packed scenes, so I always stayed interested in the story.
 The story does start a bit slow between the MCs, but once it picks up, the chemistry is downright combustible.

 The Tilikum town feud continues to wreak lighthearted chaos into the lives of its residents.
 But in this one, the feud gets a bit more personal between Evan and Luke Haven.
-I enjoyed the extra depth this gave both the characters and the feud without it being a copy-and-paste kind of subplot throughout the series.
-We also get more clues about the Eliza Bailey mystery we were introduced to in Asher and Grace’s story, and I am excited to unravel this as the series goes on.

 The climax was fast-paced and exciting, and I listened on the edge of my seat to find out how they would resolve it.
-And my favorite thing about this series is the camaraderie and support the brothers give each other in times of need.
-The book ends with an adorable grand gesture that concludes this heartwarmingly charming book.
+And my favorite thing about the Bailey Brothers is the camaraderie and support the brothers give each other in times of need.

 Writing

-My one issue with this book, and I feel it’s a common thread in the series, is the over-explanatory inner monologues.
 I don’t think every single thought in a person’s head should be mentioned, especially if some are repetitive.
-Editing these out would have made the book much shorter.
+Editing these out would have made the book much better.

-But I enjoyed the dual POVs for both MCs, allowing me to understand each character more deeply.
+However, I enjoyed the dual POVs for both MCs, allowing me to understand each character more deeply.
 And I appreciated the details about all the cars and learning about car restoration.

 Narration

-Jason Clarke was the perfect voice for Evan – deep, intense and seductive.
-Ava did a good job making Fiona bubbly and optimistic, but I found her narration a bit frustrating – mostly because her chapters had more of the repetitive inner monologues.
+Ava did a good job making Fiona bubbly and optimistic, but I found her narration a bit frustrating – mostly because her chapters had more repetitive inner monologues.

 Conclusion